Nick Steiner

 2012: Founded with Philippe “Love Foundation”, where they worked on the financing of water development projects together with Viva con Agua

-Continued a masters in innovation and entrepreneurship
+Continued a master’s in innovation and entrepreneurship

-Developed a passion for regenration and permaculture
+Developed a passion for regeneration and permaculture

 2023: Fully focused on water management at Water Stories